Home

 What’s the best way to compare education loan interest rates across banks?

-To compare education loan interest rates effectively, use online comparison tools, check multiple lenders' websites, and get personalised advice from platforms like Propelld.
-Ensure you also consider processing fees, margin money, and any hidden costs when comparing.
+Use online comparison tools, check multiple lenders’ websites, and consider factors like processing fees, margin money, and hidden charges along with interest rates.

 Can I negotiate the interest rate on my education loan?